 With experience, you could progress to head keeper.

 You could also become self-employed by renting the shooting rights to land, or working as a contractor.

-You can get more details about becoming a gamekeeper through the National Gamekeepers' Organisation.Data from National Careers Service.
+You can get more details about becoming a gamekeeper through the National Gamekeepers' Organisation.Powered by Pathways.